railwayapp/docs/src/docs/guides/database-migration-guide.md

 Yes, there will be a brief downtime for services that reference the old plugin.
 However, this is essential to ensure a seamless and error-free migration.

+### Do I have to perform the migration for every environment?

+If you follow the one-click automated process, each environment will be handled for you.
+If you perform the migration via another process, you will need to perform the migration within each environment.

 ### What is the deadline for migration?

-While we encourage users to migrate as soon as possible to benefit from the enhanced features, you will have ???? to complete the migration.
-After this, we may start sunsetting the old plugins.
+While we encourage users to migrate as soon as possible to benefit from the enhanced features, you will have until **January 30th, 2024** to complete the migration.

 ### What if something goes wrong?

 The old plugin remains intact until you verify the migration.
-If you encounter any issues, please contact our support team.
-We're here to assist you through every step.
+If you encounter any issues, please reach out on our [Discord](https://discord.gg/railway) or contact our support team at [support@railway.app](mailto:support@railway.app).

 ## Conclusion